 So, at the risk of exposing myself to potential trolling, I will say that I don’t usually go in for any magazines, writing competitions or calls for fiction submissions of any sort that are for ‘women only’.
-This is not, repeat not, because I disagree with them, or that I don’t whole-heartedly agree that a great many great people, males, females and everything in between, have fought and are still fighting to reduce prejudice in world of literature for everyone.
-I have been lucky enough not to have been exposed to any myself (at least, not so far), but the very fact that the submission of Lightspeed Magazine I’m about to discuss is coming about at all (as a result of a comment by someone that women don’t write ‘real’ scifi) proves there’s still work to be done.
+This is not, repeat not, because I disagree with them, or that I don’t whole-heartedly agree that a great many great people, males, females and everything in between, have fought and are still fighting to reduce prejudice in world of fiction and literature.
+I have been lucky enough not to have been exposed to any myself (at least, not so far…or not knowingly), but the very fact that the submission of Lightspeed Magazine I’m about to discuss is coming about at all (as a result of a comment by someone that women don’t write ‘real’ scifi) proves there’s still work to be done.

 HOWEVER.
-Speaking for myself and for my work, I never identified myself as a ‘woman’ writer.
-Sure, what I think, feel and create has to be influenced by my experience and brain chemistry, which undoubtedly in some instances will be effected by the fact that I am in fact of the womanly, female, girl, not-man variety of human, however you like to label it.
+Speaking for myself alone, I never identified myself as a ‘woman’ writer.
+Sure, what I think, feel and create must be influenced by my experience and brain chemistry that both belong to a woman.
 But, just like a good character, I am a person first.
-And I want my writing to stand on its own, external opinion hopefully uninfluenced by what sort of underwear I buy.
+And I want my writing to stand or fall on its own merits and not by what sort of underwear I buy.

 Hence the whole J. S. Collyer thing and initially being reluctant to put my picture up in the About Me section.